Iteo/audoma/docs/usage.rst

 | Let's examine the above example.
 | We've created the viewset with some initial actions served, and serializers assigned to those actions.

-| Next we've defined new custom action calle `rate`.
+| Next we've defined a new custom action called `rate`.
 | This action serves `get` and `post` methods, in case of this action '
-| we use single result and collect serializers.
+| we use a single result and collect serializers.

-| As you may see, `audoma_action` method does not return default response, it returns
+| As you may see, `audoma_action` method does not return the default response, it returns
 | instance and status_code, the `audoma_action` decorator takes care
 | of creating the response from this.